 - To the very strong, hot brewed coffee, add the dates, and allow to soak at least 20 minutes.

-- Meanwhile, combine the remaining ingredients (except pecans) in a bowl and stir to combine.
+- Add all the remaining ingredients, except nuts, to the bowl and stir to combine.

-- Transfer the mixture to an 8x8 or 9x9 brownie pan, lined with parchment paper.
-Sprinkle pecans over the top, if desired.
+- Transfer the batter to an 8x8 or 9x9 brownie pan, sprayed with cooking spray or lined with parchment paper.
+Sprinkle additional chopped nuts over the top, if desired.

 - Allow to cook in pan for 10 minutes before removing to a wire cooling rack.